DevOpsPlayground/zero-trust-kyverno/terraform/readme.md

 KUBECONFIG_FILE="$HOME/.kube/config"   # Output path for kubeconfig
 ```

-Ensure you are in the root directory  and run the following to download kubeconfig file for your cluster and gain access
+Ensure you are in the root directory  and run the following to download and configure kubeconfig file for your cluster and gain access
 ```
 run chmod +x get-kube-config.sh
 ./get-kube-config.sh